Wild Chive Lodge

 One well behaved dog is welcome.
 Dogs must be kept out of the bedrooms and are not allowed on the furniture.

 The beds feature high quality linen.
 A hairdryer is provided in each bedroom.
-Towels are provided along with high quality handwash, bodywash and shampoo.
+Fluffy towels are provided for use in the cottage.

 Wi-Fi & Mobile Coverage